riita10069/ket/README.md

 - The necessary client tools include **client-go and kubectl**
 - Reproduce declarative resource state, i.e., **kubectl apply -f**

-Istio is composed of these components:
+KET is composed of these components:

 - <a href="https://kind.sigs.k8s.io/">Kind</a>
 - <a href="https://skaffold.dev/">Skaffold</a>